hosiwarix/python-unfollow-insta-following/README.md

 # UnfollowFollowingBot
-This is a simple bot that unfollows your Following on Instagram.
+This is a simple python bot that unfollows your Following on Instagram using Selenium.